 Dialectical behavior therapy (DBT) teaches teens how to manage difficult emotions by balancing acceptance and change.
 Through a mixture of group therapy and individual therapy sessions via residential or standard outpatient treatment, DBT can be an effective part of a teen treatment process for substance abuse issues or mental health challenges.

-Why Adolescent DBT Helps Teens with Coping Sk
+Why Adolescent DBT Helps Teens with Coping Skills

 DBT is especially effective for teens because adolescence is a time when intense emotions and rapid changes are common.
 Many teens have heightened emotional sensitivity, making everyday stress feel overwhelming.